fahamidaNimra173/fahamidaNimra173/README.md

 ---

 ## Current Activities
--Exploring Next.js, Redux, and TypeScript to strengthen my skills -Working on an online e-learning website called LearnIQ -Deepening my knowledge of React for building better apps -Enhancing my other projects to make them more visually interactive
+- Exploring Next.js, Redux, and TypeScript to strengthen my skills
+- Working on an online e-learning website called LearnIQ
+- Deepening my knowledge of React for building better apps
+- Enhancing my other projects to make them more visually interactive

 ---

 ## Skills